Speedygeek/ZendeskApi_v2/README.md

 Remote Authentication
 --------------
-As an added bonus if you are using single sign on you can also generate a link to log a user in.
-As per the [docs](http://www.zendesk.com/support/api/remote-authentication) you should be able to use this without sso, but since the authentication token is under Settings -> Security -> Single Sign-On, I'm not sure how else you can get the token.
-Here is an example though.
+As an added bonus you can also generate a link to log a user in.
+Make sure you have "Token Access" enabled at Settings -> Channels -> Api.

 	var loginUrl = api.GetLoginUrl("Name", "Email", "Your Auth Token", "optional forward to url");